 OWRA is a statewide group of individuals and organizations dedicated to furthering the goals of wildlife rehabilitation and public education in Ohio.

-In an effort to support and encourage new individuals to the field of wildlife rehabilitation, OWRA is launching Reach & Teach, a mentorship program designed to offer assistance to members who have completed OWRA's Introduction to Wildlife Rehabilitation training.
+In an effort to support and encourage new individuals to the field of wildlife rehabilitation, OWRA has launched Reach & Teach.
+This mentorship program is designed to offer assistance to members who have completed OWRA's introduction to Wildlife Rehabilitation training.
 OWRA is inviting member facilities and individuals permitted through the Ohio Division of Wildlife to reach out and teach new rehabilitators through methods such as on-premise volunteering, facility tours to share ideas, and/or phone availability to offer device.
 CONTACT us today to help you start building community connections!